CLOSED TO THE PUBLIC FOR GAGE DAY CAMP - BACK OPEN JULY 25 10 AM!

-Drawing on the life and legacy of Matilda Joslyn Gage, The Gage Ambassadors for Human Rights Program empowers and inspires high schoolers who identify as women to become agents of change on the local, national, and global stage through Virtual Meetings, Community Dialogues, Speaker Salons, International and Global Dialogues, and Taking Direct Action.
+Drawing on the life and legacy of Matilda Joslyn Gage, The Gage Ambassadors for Human Rights Program empowers and inspires high schoolers, ages 15-18, who identify as women, to become agents of change on the local, national, and global stage through virtual meetings, community dialogues, speaker salons, global dialogues, and taking direct action.

-The Girl Ambassador began in 2013 as an international program initiated by the International Coalition of Sites of Conscience through a grant from the U.S. State Department through the American Alliance of Museums in 2013.
-The Gage Foundation continued Girl Ambassadors regionally as its signature program, and the high school members renamed it Gage Ambassadors and expanded it to participnts who identify as women.
+The program began in 2013 and was first called the Girl Ambassador Program, initiated by the International Coalition of Sites of Conscience through a grant from the U.S. State Department through the American Alliance of Museums.
+The Gage Foundation continued Girl Ambassadors regionally as its signature program, and the high school members renamed it Gage Ambassadors.

-We regrouped during the pandemic to take the program back to its international roots as we partnered with the Massachusetts Traprock Peace and Justice Center Longline for Social Justice Girls program and the Women’s International League for Peace and Freedom’s Social Justice program in Sierra Leone; together creating a Respect Girls project.
-Our ambassadors are currently creating merchandise to fund the project, using the logo Gage Ambassador Chandani Tismani designed.
+During the pandemic we partnered with the Massachusetts Traprock Peace and Justice Center Longline for Social Justice Girls program and the Women’s International League for Peace and Freedom’s Social Justice program in Sierra Leone; together creating a Respect Girls project.
+Our ambassadors created merchandise to fund the project, using the logo Gage Ambassador Chandani Tismani designed.